Houston Car Accident Lawyer

 You need to be fully examined to ensure all of your injuries are diagnosed and treated.You may have been taken to the emergency room at Memorial Heights Emergency Center or Houston Methodist Hospital right after the crash.

 Or, you may have remained at the scene.
 If so, you should see a physician as soon as possible.
-Even if you think you are fine, a doctor may notice signs of an injury, such as a concussion.
+Even if you think you are fine, see a doctor.
+There may be symptoms that you don’t notice right away due to shock or adrenaline.

 Phase 3: The Police Report and Notification